 International applicants: November 1

 Faculty can only review complete applications.
-Applicants are encouraged to check the status of their application materials online through Graduate Admissions.
+Visit appstatus.osu.edu to check the status of your application during the admissions process.

 All applicants for the PhD program are required to submit the following materials to Graduate Admissions via the online application:

 - At least three letters of recommendation, preferably from faculty or researchers, assessing the applicant’s potential for doctoral-level work*